Conte-Ecology/basinCharacteristics/impoundedArea/README.md

 | Flowlines        | UMass Landscape Ecology Lab                            | http://www.umass.edu/landeco/research/dsl/products/dsl_products.html#settings |
 | State Boundaries | National Atlas of the United States                    | http://dds.cr.usgs.gov/pub/data/nationalatlas/statesp010g.shp_nt00938.tar.gz  |

-## Steps to Run:
+## Steps to Run

 The folder structure is set up within the scripts.
 In general, the existing structure in the repo should be followed.
 Raw data should be kept in the same format as it is downloaded.

-1. Open the script `impoundedArea`
+1. Open the script `impoundedArea.py`

 2. Change the values in the "Specify inputs" section of the script
- - "baseDirectory" is the path to the `impoundedArea` folder(current parent working directory) on GitHub
+ - `baseDirectory` is the path to the `\impoundedArea` folder(current parent working directory) on GitHub
- - "states" is the list of state abbreviations that identify the layers to use from the FWS data
+ - `states` is the list of state abbreviations that identify the layers to use from the FWS data
- - "stateNames" is the list of state names to match the FWS layers used.
+ - `stateNames` is the list of state names to match the FWS layers used.
 These names should match the names in the "STATE" column of the state boundaries shapefile.
- - "wetlandsFolder" is the source folder of the wetlands datasets by state
+ - `wetlandsFolder` is the source folder of the wetlands datasets by state
- - "flowlinesFile" is the source file of the flowlines vector data
+ - `flowlinesFile` is the source file of the flowlines vector data
- - "statesFile" is the filepath to the state boundary shapefile
+ - `statesFile` is the filepath to the state boundary shapefile
- - "outputName" is the name that will be associated with this particular run of the tool (e.g. "Northeast")
+ - `outputName` is the name that will be associated with this particular run of the tool (e.g. "Northeast")

 3. Run the script in ArcPython.
 It does the following:
    - Sets up the folder structure in the specified directory
    - Ensures constistency of projections
    - Creates an empty raster of the entire specified range based on the State Boundaries shapefile
    - Loops through the state polygons, intersecting them with the flowlines, and creating state rasters of the 4 categories described below
-   - Mosaicks all of the state raster and the full range empty raster
+   - Mosaicks all of the state rasters and the full range empty raster
+   - Saves the completed rasters to the `impoundedArea\gisFiles\Northeast\outputFiles` directory